jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

 *********************************************************************************
-test factory with random year_of_birth
+test factory with current year
 *********************************************************************************

 There is a problem with the calculation for the age, it will be wrong if this program_ is run after 2026.